Careers and Higher Education

 Independent Careers Advisor: Mr S Cooper

-In conjunction with tutors, the staff of the Careers Department prepares Maltings Academy students for life after school by running courses for specific year groups, organising suitable events and encouraging in our pupils independence of thought and action.
+In conjunction with tutors, the staff of the Careers Department prepares Maltings Academy students for life after school by running courses for all year groups (7 - 13), organising suitable events and encouraging in our pupils independence of thought and action.
 Although the majority of pupils from the school apply to a university or apprenticeships, no young person should feel they are on a ‘production line’, and the processes of discernment and decision-making are nurtured in many different contexts of school life.

 If you would like to arrange a meeting to discuss your career, please email firstname.lastname@example.org